 Foster Care Program

-Each year KHS takes in over a 1,000 pets who need a little time in a home before they can be adopted.
+Each year over 2,000 Kentucky Humane Society pets spend time in volunteer foster homes.
 You can help by opening up your heart and home - temporarily - to them.

 Pets at the Kentucky Humane Society need YOU!